 - Resources for Single Person: limited to $2,000 in value.

-(Resources do not include: home, vehicle, burial arrangements, burial plot, household goods and personal possessions, or life insurance with cash value less than $1,500).
+(Resources do not include: home (except a home in trust), vehicle, burial arrangements, burial plot, household goods and personal possessions, or life insurance with cash value less than $1,500).

-If you or a loved one is receiving benefits from Arizona’s Medicaid program, a share of costs and/or payment toward room and board is required.
-The actual share of costs depends on the type of facility in which the person is living and their income, for example:
+If you or a loved one is receiving benefits from Arizona’s Medicaid program, a share of cost and/or payment toward room and board may be required.
+If the ALTCS recipient is living in a nursing facility, ALTCS determines the “share of cost” based on the gross income of the ALTCS recipient minus certain deductions allowed under federal and state law, including:

 During our initial consultation, our team determines the best way to develop a personalized long term care plan that includes options for protecting as much of your income and property as possible.
 Our strategy for preserving assets could include the following:

-- Income Only Trust – a vehicle that allows an individual whose income exceeds the allowed under the ALTCS program to still qualify and receive benefits.
+- Income Only Trust – a trust authorized under federal Medicaid law that allows an individual whose income exceeds the ALTCS limit, but who cannot afford to pay privately, to qualify and receive benefits.
+This is also called a Miller Trust after the court case that initially authorized these trusts.

-- Disabled Person’s Trust – also called a special needs trust, this allows another person (the trustee) to manage a disabled person’s (beneficiary) property; the beneficiary’s property and resources are protected even though they are receiving AHCCCS benefits.
+- Special Needs Trust – this allows another person (the trustee) to manage the property of a beneficiary who has a disability; the beneficiary’s resources are protected even though they are receiving ALTCS benefits.

 - Annuity – a single premium annuity in some circumstances can be an easy way to preserve assets.
 While not commonly a viable option for single people, it can be very advantageous for married couples.
-The annuity turns resources into instant streams of income that do not delay or disqualify an applicant from receiving Arizona long term care benefits
+The annuity turns resources into a stream of income.